SAP/sap-btp-service-operator/README.md

 ## Working with Multiple Subaccounts

 By default, a Kubernetes cluster is related to one subaccount (see step 4 of the [Setup](#setup) section.)
-The SAP BTP service operator can also be configured to manage multiple subaccounts within a single Kubernetes cluster.
+The SAP BTP service operator can also be configured to work with multiple subaccounts within a single Kubernetes cluster.
 In this more complex use case, each resource is linked to a specific subaccount using a unique set of credentials.
 To connect a resource to a subaccount:

 * Obtain the SAP BTP service operator's [access credentials](#setup).

 * Store these credentials securely in a secret.

-You have several options at your disposal to manage multiple subaccounts in a cluster by configuring secrets on several levels:
+You have several options at your disposal to work with multiple subaccounts in a cluster by configuring secrets on several levels:

 ### 1. Namespace Level